SophieSjoberg/ca-prepcourse-3/terminal/vm_on_windows.md

   **You can now grab some coffee while the installation proceeds.
 Once done, restart the VM.**

  ** And that's IT!
-Congratulations you now have a Virtual Machine running Ubuntu.**
+Congratulations, you now have a Virtual Machine running Ubuntu.**